 You can fly one-way to Europe in business class for only 40,000 miles or in first-class for only 50,000 miles.
 Those are incredibly low prices, but there is a catch.
 Depending on which partner you’re booking with the taxes and fees can be high.
 Even so, paying 50,000 miles and $500+ for a first-class Lufthansa flight is still a good deal.

 There are four cards (you can currently apply for) that directly earn Marriott points.

 Marriott Bonvoy Boundless™ Credit Card

 The Marriott Bonvoy Boundless card has a bonus of 75,000 points after you spend $3,000 on purchases in the first three months from account opening.
-The card also earns 6x points at participating Marriott hotels and 2x points on all other purchases.
+The card also earns 6 points per dollar at participating Marriott hotels and 2 points per dollar on all other purchases.

 Every year you keep this card you’ll get a free night award (valid at hotels that cost up to 35,000 points).
 The card comes with Silver Marriott status and you can earn Gold status if you spend $35,000+ in a cardmember year.
 You’ll also get 15 elite night credits each year.

 The Marriott Bonvoy Boundless card’s annual fee is $95.